 NCVBA Mid-Year Conference

-For the first time every, the National Crime Victim Bar Association will be hosting a one-day mid-year conference focused on hot topics and emerging trends in civil representation of crime victims!
+For the second year in a row, the National Crime Victim Bar Association will be hosting a one-day mid-year conference focused on hot topics and emerging trends in civil representation of crime victims!

 The National Crime Victim Bar Association (NCVBA) National Conference provides essential, cutting-edge information on current legal subjects, as well as offers important resources and litigation strategies that attorneys need to best represent crime victims.
-This first annual mid-year conference will provide a new experience for NCVBA members to engage with one another in a more interactive setting and focus on emerging trends and topics in the field of civil representation of crime victims.
+This mid-year conference provides a new experience for NCVBA members to engage with one another in a more interactive setting and focus on emerging trends and topics in the field of civil representation of crime victims.

 Yes, we will be allowing virtual registrations.
 However, please note that due to the interactive nature of the NCVBA conference it may be difficult to interact with colleagues in the same manner that can be done in person, and there are certain limitations to the virtual conference experience.